SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 called ‘car.cs’ and create a class called “car” that is derived from the Sprite class.

-&nbsp;

 Using our game engine, you can even create a new game (totally different storyline) by Copying the “Engine” folder code and copying the engine specific elements from the game class (Startroopergame.cs).

 * * *

-Right, the game is under way.&nbsp; We don’t have much in there but we have covered over the basics of adding sprites to our game, layering them on top of each other and basic animation.&nbsp; Browse through the rest of the project at this point if you wish and see the basic implementation of all the theory discussed so far.
+Right, the game is under way.
+We don’t have much in there but we have covered over the basics of adding sprites to our game, layering them on top of each other and basic animation.
+Browse through the rest of the project at this point if you wish and see the basic implementation of all the theory discussed so far.

 Next up a intermission or two for improvements, up to and including